Catalytic Transformations of Pure Entangled States: Abstract

-\textbf{Quantum entanglement of pure states is usually quantified via the entanglement entropy, the von Neumann entropy of the reduced state \cite{BennettPhysRevA.53.2046,VedralPhysRevLett.78.2275,HorodeckiRevModPhys.81.865}.
-Entanglement entropy is closely related to entanglement distillation~\cite{BennettPhysRevA.53.2046}, a process for converting quantum states into singlets, which can then be used for various quantum technological tasks.
+Quantum entanglement of pure states is usually quantified via the entanglement entropy, the von Neumann entropy of the reduced state.
+Entanglement entropy is closely related to entanglement distillation, a process for converting quantum states into singlets, which can then be used for various quantum technological tasks.
 The relation between entanglement entropy and entanglement distillation has been known only for the asymptotic setting, and the meaning of entanglement entropy in the single-copy regime has so far remained open.
 Here we close this gap by considering entanglement catalysis.
 We prove that entanglement entropy completely characterizes state transformations in the presence of entangled catalysts.
-Our results suggest that catalysis is useful for a broad range of quantum information protocols, giving asymptotic results an operational meaning also in the single-copy setup.}
+Our results imply that entanglement entropy quantifies the amount of entanglement available in a bipartite pure state to be used for quantum information processing, giving asymptotic results an operational meaning also in the single-copy setup.

-Originated in chemistry, catalysis allows to increase the rate of a chemical reaction.
+Originated in chemistry, catalysis allows one to increase the rate of a chemical reaction.
 This is achieved by using a catalyst, a substance which is not consumed in the process, and can thus be used repeatedly without additional costs.
 Similarly, a quantum catalyst is a quantum system which is not changed by the process under consideration, giving access to transformations which are not achievable without it.
-As has been realized in the early days of quantum information science, catalysis can significantly improve our abilities to transform entangled quantum systems, when it comes to transformations via local operations and classical communication (LOCC)~\cite{NielsenPhysRevLett.83.436,JonathanPhysRevLett.83.3566,EisertPhysRevLett.85.437}.
+In the early days of quantum information science, the investigation of catalysis has focused on transformations of entangled states via local operations and classical communication (LOCC)~\cite{NielsenPhysRevLett.83.436,JonathanPhysRevLett.83.3566,EisertPhysRevLett.85.437}.